AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppClasses/ExpressionParser.md

 </table>

 ## Syntax Notes
 - **Function calls without brackets:** The rule is that the argument continues only through implicit multiplication between numeric values and constants.
-It also extends through chains of exponentiation.
+It also extends through chains of exponentiation, as well as nested function calls.
 In all other cases, the argument is considered to have ended.
 For example:
 <table class="two-column-table">
   <thead>
     <tr>